17Ayaan28/Weldclass_Internship_task/README.md

 2) We can also use a google cloud bucket to store these files.
 This can be done by structuring the data such that the phone numbers are directories and the files inside them are the associated calls.

-The code for this case is here -
+The code for this case is in the file Solution_2.java -

 https://github.com/17Ayaan28/Weldclass_Internship_task/blob/main/Solution_2.java